c0vo/c0vo/README.md

 - :computer: Currently studying Infocomm Security Management.
 - :triangular_flag_on_post: I enjoy participating in Capture The Flag (CTF) Competitions.
-- :ok_hand: In the midst of studying for OSCP
+- :ok_hand: In the midst of studying for OSCP.

 ---